The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 \subsection{Brauer-Severi schemes and their products}

-For a non-singular variety $X$ over a field $k$ of characteristic zero, a Brauer-Severi scheme $Y$ of relative dimension $n$ over $X$ is a scheme over $X$ which is \'{e}tale locally on $X$ isomorphic to $\PP_X^n$.
-The scheme $Y$ corresponds to an element of $H^1(X,\PGL_{n+1})$.
+Let $X$ be a smooth variety over a field $k$ of characteristic zero.
+A Brauer-Severi scheme of relative dimension $n$ over $X$ is a scheme $Y$ over $X$ which is \'{e}tale locally on $X$ isomorphic to $\PP_X^n$.
+This corresponds to an element of $\HH^1(X,\PGL_{n+1})$.
 Consider the exact sequence

 of pointed sets.
 Denote by $[Y]$ the corresponding element of $\Br X$.
-A theorem of Gabber states that as $X$ is non-singular, every element of $\Br X$ is of the form $[Y]$ for some Brauer-Severi scheme $Y$ over $X$.
+If $X$ is quasi-projective, then a theorem of Gabber \cite{Gab81} states that every element of $\Br X$ is of the form $[Y]$ for some Brauer-Severi scheme $Y$ over $X$.

-Note that (\ref{eqn:Brauer-Severi}) implies that $[Y]=0$ if and only if $Y$ is \emph{Zariski} locally on $X$ isomorphic to $\PP^n_X$.
-In particular, a Brauer-Severi variety over $k$ has trivial class in $\Br k$ if and only if it is isomorphic to $\PP^n_k$, which occurs if and only if it contains a rational point.
-The inclusion $\Br X \subset \Br k(X)$ therefore implies that $[Y]=0$ if and only if the morphism $Y \to X$ admits a rational section.
+The exactness of (\ref{eqn:Brauer-Severi}) implies that $[Y]=0$ if and only if $Y$ is \emph{Zariski} locally on $X$ isomorphic to $\PP^n_X$.
+In particular, a Brauer-Severi variety over $k$ has trivial class in $\Br k$ if and only if it is isomorphic to $\PP^n_k$, which occurs if and only if it has a rational point.
+Hence the inclusion $\Br X \subset \Br k(X)$ implies that $[Y]=0$ if and only if the morphism $Y \to X$ has a rational section.
 In particular $[Y] \in \Br_1 X$ if and only if $Y \to X$ admits a rational section over $\kbar$.
 Similar remarks apply to products of Brauer-Severi schemes.
-For example, if $Y=Y_1 \times_X \cdots \times_X Y_r$ is a product of Brauer-Severi schemes over $X$, then $Y \to X$ admits a rational section if and only if $[Y_i]=0$ for each $i=1,\ldots,r$.
+For example, if $Y=Y_1 \times_X \cdots \times_X Y_r$ is a product of Brauer-Severi schemes over $X$, then $Y \to X$ has a rational section if and only if $[Y_i]=0$ for each $i=1,\ldots,r$.